On the $\ell$-adic Fourier transform and the determinant of the middle convolution: Convolution in characteristic

 \subsection{Basic definitions.}

-In this section $k$ denotes either a finite or an algebraically closed field of characteristic $p\neq \ell.$ Let us recall the definitions and basic results of \cite{Katz96},~Section~2.5.
+In this section $k$ denotes either a finite field of characteristic $p\neq \ell$ or the algebraic closure of such a field.
+Let us recall the definitions and basic results of \cite{Katz96},~Section~2.5.
 For $G$ a smooth $k$-group, denote the multiplication map by $\pi:G\times G\to G.$ Let $K$ and $L$ be two objects of $\rD^b_c(G,\bQl)$ and let $K\boxtimes L$ denote the external tensor product of $K$ and $L$ on $G\times G$ with respect to the two natural projections.
 Then one may form the {\it $!$-convolution} as well as the {\it $*$-convolution} with duality interchanging both types of convolution.
 Under the shearing transformation the above convolutions can be written as where the external tensor product is now formed with respect to the first projection $\pr_1:\AA^1_x\times \AA^1_t\to \AA^1_x$ and the difference map

 An object $K$ of $\Perv(G,\bQl)$ has property $\cP$ by definition if for any perverse sheaf $L\in \Perv(G,\bQl)$ the convolutions $L*_!K$ as well as $L*_*K$ are again perverse.
 If either $K$ or $L$ has the property $\cP$ then one can define the {\it middle convolution} of $K$ and $L$ as the image of $L*_!K$ in $L*_*K$ under the natural forget supports map